sghelani/CppNanodegree/System_Monitor/README.md

 # System-Monitor
-* Developed a Linux based Systems monitor which displays the CPU and Memory utilization of each CPU core and each of the processes like the popular Htop application.
+* Developed a Linux based Systems monitor using C++ which displays the CPU and Memory utilization of each CPU core and each of the processes like the popular Htop application.

 ![System Monitor](images/Capture.PNG)
-* This project was developed using C++

 ## Highlights
 * The monitor displays the varying CPU utilization for each CPU core in the system and also the memory utilization of the whole system.